oracle-livelabs/oci/oci-opensearch/SIEM/siem.md

    ![OpenSearch Dashboards - Document Details](../images/image-siem10.png)

-YOu can see all the deatils about the Findings and Alerts, time, which detectors triggerd them etc.
+You can see all the deatils about the Findings and Alerts, time, which detectors triggerd them etc.

 ## Acknowledgements